 How long does the process take?

-The Rite of Baptism recommends that Baptisms be celebrated on Sunday.
-Baptisms are normally scheduled after the 11:00am Mass so that families may attend Mass and then stay for the Baptism.
+The Rite of Baptism recommends that baptisms be celebrated on Sunday.
+Baptisms are normally scheduled after the 11:00 am Mass so that families may attend Mass and then stay for the baptism.
+During COVID-19 our Sunday Mass schedule has not allowed for baptisms, so they have typically been done on Saturdays following the 9:00 am Mass.

 Who can serve as godparents?